 This seminar is being offered in response to this need.
-It is open to young adults who have completed undergraduate degrees in diverse fields of study and are considering graduate studies, or are part way through their graduate studies, or are in the earliest stages of their careers or other forms of service to humanity.
+It is open to young adults who have completed undergraduate degrees in diverse fields of study and are considering graduate studies, are part way through their graduate studies, are in the earliest stages of their careers or are engaged in other forms of service to humanity.